 Why is there no flag for the World?
+A symbol for all people and nations.

 If our flag design helps to find a symbol for unity on Earth